hardisj/erinsaudiocorner/content/english/loudspeakers/Philharmonic_BMR_v2.md

 ## Foreword / YouTube Video Review
 These speakers were loaned to me by their owner for review.
+This is the second iteration of Dennis Murphy's popular BMR Monitor speaker.

 The review on this website is a brief overview and summary of the objective performance of this speaker.
 It is not intended to be a deep dive.
 Moreso, this is information for those who prefer "just the facts" and prefer to have the data without the filler.
 The video below has more discussion.